joshphillipssr/immybot/SentinelOne/C9 Scripts/C9SP-SentinelOne-Install.ps1.txt

     }
     catch {
         if ($_.Exception.Message -like "*timed out*") {
             Write-Warning "[$ScriptName] MSI installer timed out as expected.
-This is part of the workaround.
-Proceeding to reboot."
+This is the correct handling for the S1 race condition.
+Proceeding to mandatory reboot."
         } else {
+            # Any other error is unexpected and should be fatal.
             throw "[$ScriptName] The installer failed with an unexpected, non-timeout error: $($_.Exception.Message)" }
     }
     Write-Host "[$ScriptName] Phase 2 Complete.
 Main installation action finished."

     # =========================================================================
-    # --- Phase 3: Post-Install Reboot ---
+    # --- Phase 3: Post-Install Reboot (No Changes) ---
     # =========================================================================
     Write-Host "[$ScriptName] Phase 3: Evaluating mandatory post-install reboot..."
     $postActionDecision = Test-C9RebootDecision -Scenario PostAction -AllowUserCancel $false